What is the purpose of sheet metal enclosures?

 Examples of products that use sheet metal enclosures

 Practically any item that is produced using metal fabrication will require a metal enclosure of some sort in stock.
-Precision sheet metal enclosures and sheet metal housing can be found in everything from consumer goods to electronics to automobiles to aircraft.
+Precision sheet metal enclosures and small sheet metal housing can be found in everything from consumer goods to electronics to automobiles to aircraft.
 A desktop computer is housed in a metal enclosure and contains various parts that are housed in sheet metal enclosures.

 The wiring in audio mixing desks is protected from interference by sheet metal enclosures.
 Cars, boats, and aircraft use sheet metal enclosures to keep components separate and to protect vital electronic computer systems from fluids.
 A common household microwave or a refrigerator both require a sheet metal enclosure for housing their internal electronic components securely within boxes.